Beekeeper

 Closing the browser tab has no effect on the running process.

-- Status — running, stopped, crashed, or idle
+- Status badge —

 Environment Variables